-- Students should work with Housing Staff regarding when the transition back to the general population will occur.
+- Students should work with Housing Staff/Contract Tracers/Student Health regarding when the transition back to the general population will occur.

-- Students within Putnam will complete an express checkout.
+- Students within Putnam and Thomas will be provided check-out instructions.

 - Bathroom Cleaning

-- An outside vendor will conduct daily cleaning of the bathrooms within Putnam Hall.
+- An outside vendor will conduct daily cleaning of the bathrooms within Putnam and Thomas Hall.